The 2021 January Cow Hunt is only being offered to local Southern Ute First Descendants

-Started in 2001, the January Cow Elk Hunt is a limited-draw hunt held over a two week period every January, following Southern Ute Tribal member seasons.
+Started in 2001, the January Cow Elk Hunt is a limited-draw hunt held over a two-week period in January, following Southern Ute Tribal member seasons.
 The hunt is split between two hunt units on the eastern side of the Southern Ute Reservation – Archuleta and Sandoval Units.
-A total of 120 permits—60 per unit—are available each year.
-The hunt provides an affordable opportunity to harvest a cow elk in a reasonably short time frame and within a beautiful setting on Southern Ute Tribal lands.

 Forms and Documents

 Note: These maps are subject to change.
 Up-to-date maps will be included with the hunter’s permit.